 Claire’s crisis haircut

 We all felt Claire’s heartbreak over this hair cut like it was our own.
 “I look like a pencil”, she sobbed, and we couldn’t help but think that was bang on.
 It’s an unbelievably shit haircut.
 Which meant it felt all the more heartwarming when other Klare – dreamboat Finnish businessman Klare – absolutely adored it.
 Love is blind, people.

 Who here didn’t let out an involuntary scream when Andrew Scott said, simply, “kneel”?
 It shouldn’t be hot, yet here we are, sweaty and weirdly overwhelmed.
-But besides him being the sexiest priest of all time, it’s their hopelessly doomed love story that had us really weeping.
+But it’s their hopelessly doomed love story that had us really weeping.
 He’s the only character to catch her engaging with the audience, which feels like one big metaphor for really seeing her and we’ll probably never get over that ever.

 Phoebe’s flash glances